CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 By default, `save` will not overwrite existing files.
 To do so, use the `replace` option.

 ```
-save * Saves a new copy with the same name.
+save * Saves a new copy with the same name, failing it it already exists.
 save, replace * Replaces the existing copy with the same name
-save newfile * Saves a new copy with a new name (if the new name file doesn't exist)
+save newfile * Saves a new copy with a new name, failing it "newfile" already exists.
-save newfile, replace * Replaces the copy with the new name
+save newfile, replace * Replaces the new name copy.
 ```

 As before, wrap the file name in quotes if it (or the path) includes any spaces.